The 16 Best Dish Towels That Make Cleaning the Kitchen Feel Like Less of a Chore

 - Terry Cloth: If you are looking for absorbency that can handle big spills, terry cloth dish towels might be the right fit for you.
 Terry cloth material, often made from cotton, is made of piles of loops tightly sewn together.
 This is the type of fabric that's often used for bath towels or bathrobes because it's great at soaking up moisture.
 This makes it a great pick for tackling kitchen messes, but it will take a little time to dry.

 - Microfiber: Microfiber towels are plush and thick, making them ideal for tackling big spills.
 Many of them have added absorbency and dry very quickly.
 Plus, they're great for use on glassware because they're lint-free.
-The only downside to them is that they can be damaged when used on hot surfaces so you won't want to use them as an oven mitt.
+The only downside to them is that they can be damaged when used on hot surfaces, so you won't want to use them as an oven mitt.

-With the best type of dish towel in mind for you and your kitchen, keep scrolling to see our 12 picks for the best dish towels you can buy.
+With the best type of dish towel in mind for you and your kitchen, keep scrolling to see our 16 picks for the best dish towels you can buy.

 Best Overall: All-Clad Dual Woven Stripe Hand Towels

 All-Clad is known for creating high-quality kitchen products that will last a lifetime, and these top-rated dish towels are no exception.
 The smart design of these dual-sided towels makes them ideal for tackling a variety of kitchen tasks.
 One side is made from absorbent terry, while the other is made from flatter, woven-weave cotton that's perfect for use on glassware and other delicate dishes.

-The simple stripe design comes in a dozen colors so there's an option for every kitchen.
-Not to mention they've been treated with an antimicrobial agent to prevent the growth of odor-causing bacteria.
+The simple stripe design comes in a dozen colors, so there's an option for every kitchen.
+Not to mention, they've been treated with an antimicrobial agent to prevent the growth of odor-causing bacteria.
 One reviewer said, "Not only do these look sharp, they are thick and absorbent.
 And they are nice and big!
 Bigger than most dish towels.
 They get the job done… I think they will last a long time."

-Runner-Up: T-fal Tea Towel and Dishcloth
+Best Runner-Up: T-fal Tea Towel and Dishcloths